Lancaster Canal: Operation

 The pumping station at Preston was sold in 1836, as experience had shown that the water supply from Killington reservoir was adequate for the whole canal.
 Part of Whittle Hill tunnel on the South End section was converted to a cutting after roof collapses in 1827 and 1836.
 In the early 1840s, attempts were made to sell the canal to a railway company, but as neither the North Union Railway nor the Bolton and Preston Railway were interested, they leased the Lancaster and Preston Junction Railway from 1 September 1842.
 Seven years of complicated haggling ensued, with claims and counter-claims made by the canal and by various railway companies, until in 1849, the Lancaster and Preston Junction Railway became part of the Lancaster and Carlisle Railway.
 Acting as arbitrator, Robert Stephenson awarded the canal £55,552, and their claims to the railway ceased on 1 August 1849.
 During the seven years, the canal had made a profit of £67,391, which enabled them to pay off all their mortgages, award the proprietors a bonus of £1 17s 6d (£1 87.5p) per share and allocate £6,700 to a contingency fund.

 An agreement was reached with the Lancaster and Carlisle Railway in 1850, whereby the railway carried passengers and general merchandise to Kendal, but the canal carried coal and heavy goods.
 The canal continued to carry goods between Glasson and Preston, and the relationship between the canal and railway carried on somewhat uneasily until 1858, when a dispute occurred, and the railway started to block the coal traffic from Kendal to the Lake District.
 The London and North Western Railway leased the Lancaster and Carlisle Railway from 1859, and the proprietors sought to lease the canal to the London and North Western Railway in 1860.
 After a bill to authorise the arrangement was defeated in the House of Lords in 1863, it was reintroduced the following year, and became an act of Parliament, the Lancaster Canal Transfer Act 1864 (27 & 28 Vict. c. cclxxxviii), on 29 July 1864.
 The canal company then received £12,665.87 per year for the lease of the northern end of the canal, which allowed them to continue paying dividends and to make investments.
 The South End was leased to the Leeds and Liverpool Canal for £7,075 per year, and the tramway was closed from Preston to Bamber Bridge.
 Traffic on the remainder of the tramway had ceased by 1879, and it was closed.
-Eventually, the railway company offered to buy the canal, and this was formalised by an act of Parliament obtained on 16 July 1885, although they actually took over the canal on 1 July.
+Eventually, the railway company offered to buy the canal, and this was formalised by the London and North Western Railway Act 1885 (48 & 49 Vict. c. lxxxviii) obtained on 16 July 1885, although they actually took over the canal on 1 July.